HotDB-Community/hotdb-documents/docs/en/latest/white-paper.md

 #### Data definition

-HotDB Server supports general data definition operation statements, such as CREATE\\DROP\\ALTER\\RENAME\\TRUNCATE.
+HotDB Server supports general data definition operation statements, such as CREATE/DROP/ALTER/RENAME/TRUNCATE.
 In addition, it supports creating business tables directly by associating with existing sharding rules without defining tables in advance on the management platform.

 #### Data operation